bashlion/Rancher-Api/README.md

    3. RANCHER_SECRET_KEY

    4. SSH_USERNAME

-   5. RANCHER_USERNAME --> ONLY USED FOR EMPTY CLUSTER DELETION -- "Passwordless Authentication is required" --- Will be removed in next version of the script

-   6. RANCHER_FQDN  --> ONLY USED FOR EMPTY CLUSTER DELETION
    ```

 6. You will have to add the the node password in the password file in plain text present in the root location (Risky but thats how it is as of now).